Update 4/9/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

 We add the link-entity information along with the attribute we are counting and add the filter below it.

-Also note I changed the aggregate from “=count” to “=countcolumn”.
-If left at “=count”, it would count all the records in the dataset and not just the ones we want filtered.
+Also, note I changed the aggregate from “=count” to “=countcolumn”.
+If left at “=count”, it would count all the records in the dataset and not just the ones we want.

 Remember also to match the alias in the measurecollection with what we named it when aggregating it.

-When imported back into CRM I now get this chart
+When imported back into Dynamics CRM/365 I now get this chart

 Now it is showing all my Sales Reps, incl. the one that does not have any data matching the criteria.
 Now I can easily see who have not created any activities yet this week.